 Reception September 2021

-We are now able to invite parents into school in small groups to take a tour.
-Please contact us to book by calling 01244 323890.
-Please also take some time to explore our website, which is full to the brim with information about our school!
+Please also take some time to explore our website, which is full to the brim with useful information.

 If you have any enquiries, please email us at email@example.com